Mahin556/git/git-intro.md

 git --version
 git -v
 git clone <repo>
-git add <file> - Stage a file
-git add .
-git add *
-git add --all or git add -A - Stage all changes git status - See what is staged git status -s git restore <file>
+git status - See what is staged git status -s git restore <file>